PSModule/GitHub-Script/README.md

 > [!TIP]
-> Use script files instead of inline scripts for better tooling support and linting.
+> Use script files instead of inline scripts for better support for development tools and linters.
 The PowerShell extension for Visual Studio Code and
 > linters like PSScriptAnalyzer work natively with script files.

 #### Example 2: Run a GitHub PowerShell script without a token